 - He envisions a “bar in the desert” even though there’s no power and water must be trucked in

 - In 1985 he opens for business in a structure the size of an outhouse

 - As word gets out, he digs a well, installs solar and finally expands to the amazing bi-level bar that you see today.

 - Bring cash.
 Drinks and food are cheap because they don’t take credit cards.

 - Go on a Saturday or Sunday.
-They’re not open during the week anyways.
+They’re not open during the week anyway.

-- Don’t visit in summertime.
+- Don’t visit in the summertime.
 It’s only open between October and March.

 - Leave before nightfall.
 The place shuts down at dusk and there are no street lights to help you get back to the pavement.